cyberianinteractive/alstranet-contracts/docs/technical-spec-document.md

 ## 1. Executive Summary

-This technical specification document provides comprehensive implementation details for the core smart contracts of the Police & Thief ecosystem.
+This technical specification document provides comprehensive implementation details for the core smart contracts of the Faction Wars ecosystem.
 The system enables faction-based gameplay with territory control mechanics, economic operations, and decentralized governance within an NFT-powered game economy on the AlstraNet blockchain.

 The specification describes five main contracts and their supporting libraries: